This post covers things to do in Dubai in December.

 There exists a plethora of activities that go on here which you could participate in, apart from shopping- fireworks, film festivals, music shows, and events!

-When: December 26, 2019, until January 24, 2020
+When: December 15, 2022, until January 29, 2023.

 5. Camp at the Al Qudra Lakes

 Little do they know that just 40 minutes East of the main city, you’ll find the secluded Al Qudra camping spot in the desert near to Al Qudra Lake.

 Al Qudra Lakes is the ideal location if you’re new to camping in the UAE, or just looking for a low-key break from the city that won’t require a huge amount of effort.

 6. Visit the Global Village

 Keep an eye out for Global Village’s mascot, Globo, and his adventures across the globe with Scaredy Bat and more!

 7. Party at Barasti

 The massive, sprawling beach bar and club provide whatever you’re looking for – be it lazing in the sun, watching the game, tucking into some decent bar food or partying to top name DJs.